Alphabetic Table of Runs

 rafts 300 - 1200 cfs, kayaks 200 - 1200 flow measured at Pohono Bridge (POH)

-Middle Fork Salmon River in Idaho Shortly below Dagger Falls to Main Salmon confluence Class III at most flows, with two class IV drops (one on Main Salmon) 100 miles (including 4 on the Main Salmon),
+Middle Fork Salmon River in Idaho Shortly below Dagger Falls to Main Salmon confluence Class III at most flows, with some class IV drops (one on Main Salmon) 100 miles (including 4 on the Main Salmon),

 5 to 8 days